strawberry-graphql/strawberry/docs/general/schema-basics.md

 function.

-Continuing with this example of books and authors, resolvers can be defined to provides values to the fields:
+Continuing with this example of books and authors, resolvers can be defined to provide values to the fields:

 ```python
 def get_author_for_book(root) -> "Author":